Garrie History, Family Crest & Coats of Arms

 Early History of the Garrie family

-Another 157 words (11 lines of text) covering the years 1585, 1667 and 1668 are included under the topic Early Garrie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Garrie research.
+Another 79 words (6 lines of text) covering the years 1585, 1667 and 1668 are included under the topic Early Garrie History in all our PDF Extended History products and printed products wherever possible.

 Garrie Spelling Variations

-spelling variations during the life of their bearers.
+Names during the Middle Ages were often recorded under several different spelling variations during the life of their bearers.
 Literacy was rare at that time and so how a person's name was recorded was decided by the individual scribe.
-Variations of the name Garrie include Garry, Garrihy, Hare, O'Hare, O'Heihir, MacGarry and others.
+Variations of the name Garrie include Garry, Garrihy, Hare, O'Hare, O'Heihir, MacGarry and many more.